Four Asian Tigers: Overview

+Other sources have noted that all of the Four Asian Tigers practiced authoritarianism during the peak of their economic growth, although they have since moved to hybrid or liberal democratic regimes.

 The Hong Kong economy was the first out of the four to undergo industrialization with the development of a textile industry in the 1950s.
 By the 1960s, manufacturing in the British colony had expanded and diversified to include clothing, electronics, and plastics for export orientation.
 Following Singapore's independence from Malaysia, the Economic Development Board formulated and implemented national economic strategies to promote the country's manufacturing sector.
 Industrial estates were set up and foreign investment was attracted to the country with tax incentives.
 Meanwhile, Taiwan and South Korea began to industrialize in the mid-1960s with heavy government involvement including initiatives and policies.
 Both countries pursued export-oriented industrialization as in Hong Kong and Singapore.
 The four countries were inspired by Japan's evident success, and they collectively pursued the same goal by investing in the same categories: infrastructure and education.
-They also benefited from foreign trade advantages that set them apart from other countries, most significantly economic support from the United States; part of this is manifested in the proliferation of American electronic products in common households of the Four Tigers.
+They also benefited from foreign trade advantages that set them apart from other countries, most significantly economic support from the United States, including Free Development aid; part of this is manifested in the proliferation of American electronic products in common households of the Four Tigers.

 By the end of the 1960s, levels in physical and human capital in the four economies far exceeded other countries at similar levels of development.
 This subsequently led to a rapid growth in per capita income levels.
 While high investments were essential to their economic growth, the role of human capital was also important.
 Education in particular is cited as playing a major role in the Asian economic miracle.
 The levels of education enrollment in the Four Asian Tigers were higher than predicted given their level of income.
 By 1965, all four nations had achieved universal primary education.
 South Korea in particular had achieved a secondary education enrollment rate of 88% by 1987.
 There was also a notable decrease in the gap between male and female enrollments during the Asian miracle.
 Overall these advances in education allowed for high levels of literacy and cognitive skills.